triniwiz/nativescript-stripe/README.md

 Unfortunately, the only fix I've found for this is to follow the advice in that issue and modify `webpack.config.js` in your app to set `transpileOnly` to `false`.

+Note: This may no longer be needed once this TypeScript [bug](https://github.com/Microsoft/TypeScript/issues/16671) is fixed.

 # TODO
 * Android Pay
 * Apple Pay (supported by Standard Integration, not by Custom Integration)